When to Classify Events in Open Times Series?

 \textit{Choice of the parameters $w$, $\eta_m$, $\eta_M$: } These parameters depend on the problem that is being solved and the data associated with it.
-One of the key ingredients of early classification methods is the information gain measured by the AUC, the expected cost of misclassification decreases as the target being scored gets closer to the sliding window.
-A window size of $w=10$ has been chosen to study the behavior of the ECOTS problems, since it shows a significant information gain over horizons, as measured in Figure \ref{fig::auc_vs_horizon} using AUC.
-We refer the reader to the supplementary material for other sliding window sizes.
-They highlight equivalent information gain curves, this dataset is not very sensitive to the choice of $w$.
+One of the key ingredients of early classification methods is the information gain measured by the AUC.
+Generally, the expected cost of misclassification decreases as the target being classified gets closer to the sliding window.
+A window size of $w=10$ has been chosen to study the behavior of the ECOTS problems, since it shows a significant information gain over various horizons using AUC.
+We refer the reader to the supplementary material for AUC curves as a function of horizon with different sliding window sizes.
+They exhibit equivalent information gain curves, which means that this dataset is not very sensitive to the choice of $w$.
 The parameter $\eta_M$ can be chosen according to the AUC, for our experiments we have chosen $\eta_M = 50$ as the AUC reaches 0.5 which corresponds to the random model, while, for $\eta_m$, we chose the end of the sliding window: $\eta_m = -w$.